 “What’s the worst that can happen?
-I won’t get selected.
 There’s nothing new to it anyway.
-Just get some sleep”, I tell myself anxiously.
-With every passing minute, the clock moves closer to midnight.
+Just get some sleep”, I told myself.
+With every passing minute, the clock moves closer to the midnight.
 But I am too tired to think about it anymore.

 About half an hour in my sleep, I am startled by a loud phone call.
 My friend is asking me to check the announcements of Google Summer of Code project selections.
 I had applied too, just like previous two years.

 It is the final week of Google Summer of Code.
 Participating students are required to present their work and submit a final wrap up post about their project as the last task before final evaluation.

 This blog post is my submission.

 Through the summers, I have been working on my proposed project ‘Linking Phenotypes to Genotypes’ for OpenSNP under the umbrella of Open Bioinformatics Foundation (OBF).
 This post is also a personal account of my experiences besides being a suitably technical introduction to my project.